-Golden Brown Crab Rangoon stacked on a platter with a bowl of dipping sauce
+Crab Rangoon stacked on a white platter with a small bowl of sauce in the center.

 Want to save this?